Philip Allman

 Overview

-Philip has been instructed to defend clients charged with serious offences including supply and importation of drugs, money laundering, serious assault, dishonesty and sexual offences.
+Philip has been instructed to defend clients charged with serious offences including attempted murder, serious sexual violence, supply and importation of drugs, money laundering and dishonesty.
 He has the ability to put his clients at ease, offers pragmatic advice and explains complex points of law as well as case-theory in a way which is easy to understand.

-• R v F (2024) – Instructed to prosecute an Operating Department Practitioner (assistant to the anaesthetist) who sexually assaulted a female colleague inside the operating theatre whilst a surgery was ongoing.
+• R v F (2024) – Prosecution of an Operating Department Practitioner (assistant to the anaesthetist) who sexually assaulted a female colleague inside the operating theatre whilst a surgery was ongoing.

 • R v M (2024) – The defendant was a disbarred barrister charged and convicted in relation to s.127 Communication Act offences for multiple antisemitic posts to his blog.